-Every year, about 1,000 Canadians head to France with a Working Holiday Visa in their passport.
-This step-by-step guide will walk you through your application.
+Every year, hundreds of Canadians head to France under the Working Holiday Visa category, which allows them to live and work in France for up to 2 years.
+This step-by-step guide will walk you through the application process.

 French consulates do not charge a fee to process Working Holiday Visa applications.
 However, VFS Global, an official third-party partner to the French government, does charge a processing fee (around CA$45) that must be paid when you book the application appointment.